att-comdev/treasuremap/docs/source/deployment.rst

 Move the secrets to your $NEW_SITE's location for passphrase secrets::

+    mkdir -p site/$NEW_SITE/secrets/passphrases
     mv secrets_tools/*.yaml site/$NEW_SITE/secrets/passphrases

 Public SSH keys for environment access are stored under ``site/$NEW_SITE/secrets/publickey/``.
-Make copies of ``ca846m_ssh_public_key.yaml`` and name the copies according to each ssh key you wish to specify.
+Make copies of ``ca846m_ssh_public_key.yaml`` and name the copies according to each ssh key you wish to specify that will have bare metal SSH acess.
 Delete any unneeded keys leftover from ``atl-lab1``.
 Modify the contents of each remaining file as follows:

 - metadata/name: Specify the name of public SSH key
 - data: Specify the public SSH key (``ssh-rsa ...``)